DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Since the invention of personal computers, word processors have been among the most widely used computer software.
 Today's word processors like Microsoft Word and OpenOffice/LibreOffice have in fact become hybrids between text editors and desktop publishing software.
 However, since they work according to the WYSIWYG paradigm, the use of word processor documents in markup-oriented hybrid publishing workflows is problematic.

 #####WWW (World Wide Web)
-Often referred to simply as the Web, the WWW has become so popular that most people no longer distinguish it from the Internet as a whole.
-The World Wide Web was created in the early 1990s as a hypertext electronic publishing system for the Internet.
-(Before the World Wide Web, the standard Internet services were e-mail, discussion groups [Usenet], chat [IRC] and file downloads [FTP].)
+Often referred to simply as the web, the WWW has become so popular that most people no longer distinguish it from the internet as a whole.
+The World Wide Web was created in the early 1990s as a hypertext electronic publishing system for the internet.
+(Before the World Wide Web, the standard internet services were e-mail, discussion groups [Usenet], chat [IRC] and file downloads [FTP].)
 The WWW makes use of the HTML and CSS file formats as well as the HTTP network protocol, and is accessed via web browsers.

 #####WYSIWYG (What You See Is What You Get)
 A concept introduced with graphical user interfaces and desktop publishing in the 1980s.
 It means that while designing a document on a computer, it will look on the screen exactly as it will later look in print.